damianhakert/damianhakert.github.io/source/posts/2016-06-09-continuous-delivery-with-gitlab-and-convox.html.md

 See the [CI Variables](http://docs.gitlab.com/ce/ci/variables/README.html) doc and [GitLab CI Examples](http://docs.gitlab.com/ce/ci/examples/README.html) doc for more information.

-### Open Source Evolution
+## Open Source Evolution

-Both GitLab and Convox are always working hard to improve APIs, integrations and tools for automating continuous delivery as open source projects.
+Both GitLab and Convox are always working hard to improve APIs, integrations and tools for automating continuous delivery as open-source projects.

-We encourage you to participate in the open source projects future enhancements in this space such as a more formal [GitLab Deploy](https://gitlab.com/gitlab-org/gitlab-ce/issues/3286#note_4141009) enhancement and the [Convox Build / Deploy / Release Pipeline](https://github.com/convox/rack/milestones/Build%20/%20Deploy%20/%20Release%20Pipeline) milestone.
+We encourage you to participate in the open-source projects future enhancements in this space such as a more formal [GitLab Deploy](https://gitlab.com/gitlab-org/gitlab-ce/issues/3286#note_4141009) enhancement and the [Convox Build / Deploy / Release Pipeline](https://github.com/convox/rack/milestones/Build%20/%20Deploy%20/%20Release%20Pipeline) milestone.

-### Conclusion
+## Conclusion

-As you can tell, there is a lot coordinate between your team pushing code and delivering it as a production service in the cloud.
+As you can tell, there is a lot of details to coordinate between your team pushing code and delivering it as a production service in the cloud.

-GitLab and Convox understand how important Continuous Delivery is and have gone to great lengths to make this process available to everyone with free and open source software.
+GitLab and Convox understand how important Continuous Delivery is and have gone to great lengths to make this process available to everyone with free and open-source software.

---
+## About guest author Noah Zoschke

-Please send feedback and/or questions via Twitter to [@nzoschke](https://twitter.com/nzoschke) or email to noah@convox.com.
+[Noah](https://medium.com/@nzoschke) is CTO at Convox.
+Previously he was Platform Architect at Heroku.
+He believes that the cloud should be easy to use, secure, reliable and cost effective for teams and systems of all sizes.
+He believes that simple, open-source tools will unlock this true utility of the cloud.